8bit-pixies/TreeGrad/README.md

 Future plans:

-*  Add implementation for Neural Architecture search for decision boundary splits (requires a bit of clean up - tba)
+*  Add implementation for Neural Architecture search for decision boundary splits (requires a bit of clean up - TBA)
+   *  Implementation can be done quite trivially using objects residing in `tree_utils.py` - Challenge is getting this working in a sane manner with `scikit-learn` interface.
 *  gpu enabled auto differentiation framework
 *  support xgboost/lightgbm additional features such as monotone constraints
 *  Support `RegressorMixin`